theloni-monk/8-ball/8ball/src/Server/README.md

-# This will be written after the client code is completed
+# Sever will be written after inclusive client is completed

+Ball and Table in this package extend AbstractBall and AbstractTable and include all collision logic